-hardware-options (Optional) Choose one of the following hardware options: caim element-number Enables the CAIM ^{$\frac{3}{2}$} to perform compression. distributed Specifies that compression is implemented in the software that is installed in a VIP2.
+Choose one of the following hardware options: (Optional) distributed.
+Specifies that compression is implemented in the software that is installed in a VIP2.
 If the VIP2 is not available, compression is performed in the main processor of the router (software compression).
 This option applies only to the Cisco 7500 series routers.
-This option is not supported with data-stream compression. csa csa_number Specifies the CSA to use for a particular interface.
-This option applies only to Cisco 7200 series routers. skip-zero-sync (Optional) Causes compression frames to be numbered starting from 1 rather than 0.
-Use this keyword if your router will be interoperating with a device conforming to IBM partner conventions. data-stream stac (Optional) Enables data-stream compression using the Stacker method. • If the router contains a CSA, compression is performed in the CSA hardware (hardware compression). • If the CSA is not available, compression is performed in the main processor of the router (software compression).
+This option is not supported with data-stream compression.
+(Optional) software.
+Specifies that compression is implemented in the Cisco IOS software installed in the main processor of the router.
+(Optional) csa csa_number.
+Specifies the CSA to use for a particular interface.
+This option applies only to Cisco 7200 series routers.